 Sebago Lake, a Delaware limited liability company, was formed as a joint venture between the Company and The Regents of the University of California ("Regents") and commenced operations on June 20, 2017.
 Sebago Lake's principal purpose is to make investments, primarily in senior secured loans that are made to middle-market companies or in broadly syndicated loans.
 Both the Company and Regents (the "Members") have a 50% economic ownership in Sebago Lake.
-It is anticipated that each of the Members will contribute up to \$100 million to Sebago Lake.
-As of December 31, 2017, each Member has funded \$65.0 million of their \$100 million subscriptions.
+Except under certain circumstances, contributions to Sebago Lake cannot be redeemed.
+Each of the Members initially agreed to contribute up to \$100 million to Sebago Lake.
+On July 26, 2018, each of the Members increased their contribution to Sebago Lake up to an aggregate of \$125 million.
+As of December 31, 2018, each Member has funded \$91.1 million of their \$125 million commitments.
 Sebago Lake is managed by the Members, each of which have equal voting rights.
 Investment decisions must be approved by each of the Members.